-Branca Menta is an Amaro with a delicate minty note.
-It is produced according to an old family recipe of the Fratelli Branca distillery in Milan.
+Branca Menta is a mint version of Fernet Branca and therefore belongs to the category of amaro liqueurs.
+The liqueur is produced according to an old family recipe of the Fratelli Branca distillery in Milan.
+It contains 30% of alcohol (60 proof), making it lower in alcohol than their standard Fernet.
 Actually, the name is written in one word - Brancamenta.
 But since Brancamenta is written on a wrapped bottle label, the alternative spelling Branca Menta came up and established itself.

-The Amaro was invented in the 1960s, when more and more fashion interested ladies began to order Fernet with mint syrup.
+Fernet Branca Menta was invented in the 1960s when more fashion-interested ladies began to order Fernet with mint syrup adding minty sweetness to the bold herbal flavors.
 The reason for this trend was the Greek singer Maria Callas.
 She used to enjoy her Fernet Branca with mint - a Fernet Branca alla menta as she called it.
 Since Callas was a style and fashion icon in her time, it's hardly surprising that suddenly oodles of young ladies started ordering the minty drink.

-Brancamenta is based on the traditional recipe of the famous Fernet Branca Amaro.
-The secret recipe including 30 different herbs and spices gets enhanced with menthol oil and peppermint.
+Brancamenta is a variation of the famous Fernet Branca Amaro.
+The secret recipe includes 30 different herbs and spices that are enhanced with mint essential oil (menthol oil) and peppermint.
 And just like the original liqueur, it ages and matures for 12 months in oak vats before it's bottled.

 How does it taste

-The best way to describe the taste of Branca Menta is a minty Amaro.
-Yet, it is much more refined and balanced compared to what you get when mixing the original Fernet Branca with mint.
-It contains less alcohol, tastes sweeter, and has a strong minty taste.
-The liqueur is still complex and full of herbal flavors but is much more approachable.
+It contains less alcohol, tastes sweeter, and has a strong minty flavor.
+The flavor profile is still complex and full of herbal flavors with a firm bitterness but is much more approachable.

 Cocktails made with Branca Menta are packed with flavor.
 Most recipes contain one or even two additional ingredients that have equally intense flavors.
 Think of Becherovka, Absinthe, Tequila, Chartreuse, and so on.
 Below is an overview of my favorite Branca Menta cocktails: